RMerl/asuswrt-merlin/README-merlin.txt

    - Entware easy setup script (alternative to Optware - the two are mutually exclusive)
    - SNMP support (based on experimental code from Asus)
+   - Nano text editor (for more user-friendly script edition)

 Disk sharing: